 - Decide if you want to leave the beneficiaries equal or unequal shares in the asset.
 If you do not specify one way or the other, the beneficiaries will each acquire an equal share after you die.

 - Make your determination in advance.
 Some stocks or mutual funds brokers or transfer agents may have a policy that does not allow for unequal ownership, however, so it’s important to make this determination in advance.
 If you do not want the two beneficiaries to receive equal shares, you may need to consider different forms of ownership.

 - Consider if naming multiple beneficiaries is the best option.
 If the securities are not easily divisible, such as with a single bond and three intended beneficiaries, this may not be the best option for this particular asset.

+Obtaining stock or mutual funds often requires an update to your estate plan.
+You may want to consider naming multiple beneficiaries of these assets.
 An experienced legal professional can help you with your overall estate plan when circumstances or assets change.
 We are here to help.
 Check out our client testimonials page today to learn more.